Ddhruv-IOT/Face-Blur-System/README.md

 ## ℹ️ℹ️ Overview
 A simple python code to detect a human face and blur it.
 <br/> It has been made using OpenCV.
+<br/> It can be used to hide face or sensor it.

 ## ⚒️⚒️ Tools and Technologies Used: